A little bit about the Jacobite steam train

 That was pretty great, to be honest……

 Before you get back on the train you can get some pictures outside, by the train too!
-The journey back definitely felt a lot quicker, and the views of the Vindicut were even better which was awesome.
+The journey back definitely felt a lot quicker, and the views of the Viaduct were even better which was awesome.

 The weather and lighting on our return journey were much more pleasant so I actually thought the views were better on the return journey for that reason.